apple ginger compote in glasses

 apple ginger compote in glass

-Granny Smith Apple and Ginger Compote with French Vanilla Yogurt
+Apple Ginger Compote with French Vanilla Yogurt

-• Prep Time: 5 mins
+Prep Time: 5 minutes

-• Cook Time: 10 mins
+Cook Time: 10 minutes

-• Total Time: 15 mins
+Total Time: 15 minutes

-• Yield: 6 1x
+Yield: 6 Servings

 Ingredients

-• 3 Granny Smith apples, peeled, cored and chopped
+• 3 Granny Smith apples peeled, cored and chopped

-• 2 tablespoons peeled and finely chopped fresh ginger
+• 2 tablespoons fresh ginger peeled and finely chopped

-• 1/3 cup packed light brown sugar
+• 1/3 cup light brown sugar packed

-• 1/2 teaspoon cinnamon
+• ½ teaspoon cinnamon

 • 1 pinch nutmeg